Living-with-machines/DeezyMatch/README.md

     └── log.txt
 ```

-### Candidate finder and assembling vector representations
+### Candidate ranker and assembling vector representations

-Before using the `candidate_finder` module of DeezyMatch, we need to:
+Before using the `candidate_ranker` module of DeezyMatch, we need to:

 1. Generate vector representations for both query and candidate mentions (see [Generate query and candidate vectors](#generate-query-and-candidate-vectors))
 2. Combine vector representations